suchitgupta60/Mint_Lottery/smart-contract/lottery/ReadMe.md

 For details please check the ```Lottery.sol``` contract file located in the ```contracts``` folder.
 The contract methods should be self-explanatory.

 Note that picking a winner is not "secure random", but just according to the current block-hash.
 The lottery contract is a simple example to show how smart contracts work.
-If you are interested in introducing RNG into a smart contract you can take a look at the [RanDAO](https://github.com/randao/randao).

 The contract-project was setup according to the specification of the [truffle framework](http://truffleframework.com/docs/).